Evan-Coleman/Navius/docs/roadmaps/26-server-customization-system.md

 The Server Customization System provides a robust framework for creating customized server deployments with tailored feature sets.
 This enables developers to generate optimized server binaries that include only necessary components, resulting in smaller deployments, reduced attack surface, and improved performance.
 The system includes a modular build system, feature dependency resolution, conditional compilation, and runtime feature detection.

 ## Current Status
-Implementation progress has reached 80% completion with the following major milestones achieved:
+Implementation progress has reached 95% completion with the following major milestones achieved:
 - Core feature selection framework ✅
 - Feature dependency resolution ✅
 - Configuration integration ✅
 - Basic CLI functionality ✅
 - Dependency analysis and optimization system ✅
-- Documentation generation (in progress)
+- Documentation generation with error handling ✅
+- Configuration examples generation ✅

 ## Target State
 A complete feature selection and customization system that allows developers to: